Submissions will open August 1, 2017 and close Jan. 2, 2018 at 12:01 AM EST.

 • No story should be over 15,000 words in length.
 There is no minimum word count.
 Some shorter stores are anticipated, but bear in mind that this is not a flash fiction or micro fiction contest and that stories of a more traditional length of 1,500 to 8,000 words are expected to make up the bulk of the story collection.

 • Do not include a bio or acknowledgements page with your manuscript since all manuscripts must be read anonymously by our readers, editors, and judge.
-Manuscripts should include one title page with the manuscript’s title only.
+Manuscripts should include one title page with the manuscript’s title only (you may also include a table of contents).
 Manuscripts that do not adhere to this guideline will be eliminated.

 • Simultaneous submissions of the the same manuscript to other publishers or contests are acceptable but please notify us by email (firstname.lastname@example.org) if your manuscript has been accepted elsewhere.